What Should I Do If My Donkey, Horse or Mule Eats Chicken Feed?

 What happens if my donkey eats chicken feed?

-Create excellent storage lockers, gates, fences to keep all food, drugs, donkeys, other animals safe.
+Create excellent locks that need fingers to open, gates, and fences to keep food, drugs, donkeys, and other animals safe.

-Donkeys are visual learners, meaning a donkey can watch you do something and repeat it.
-Excellent gates, fences and locks are needed when owning donkeys or they will get lose.
+Donkeys are visual learners, meaning they can watch you do something and repeat it.
+Excellent gates, fences, and locks are needed when owning donkeys, or they will get lost.

 Can my donkey kill my chickens?

 Yes.
-Donkeys can grab the neck of the chicken and snap it or stomp, kick the chicken in the head.
+Donkeys can grab the neck of the chicken and snap it, stomp on it, or kick it in the head.
 Please create a place separate from the donkeys for your chickens and donkeys to live.

 Can chickens make donkeys sick?

-Chickens that roam the pastures can also cause health issues for your equine partner.
-Lice is a huge problem for donkeys due to their thick fur coat.
-Sanitation issues from chicken droppings can pose health problems for horses such as infection from Salmonella, botulism, candidiasis and histoplasmosis (fungal infections) and even streptococcus.
+Chickens roaming pastures can also cause health issues for your equine partner.
+Lice is a massive problem for donkeys due to their thick fur coat.
+Sanitation issues from chicken droppings can pose health problems for horses, such as infection from Salmonella, botulism, candidiasis histoplasmosis (fungal infections), and even streptococcus.

 Salmonella usually affects the gut and may cause severe diarrhea in donkeys, horses and mules :

-Sadly I have received too many e-mails of people who did not call the vet or waited too long and the equine died.
-If you love your equine call the vet asap!
+Sadly, I have received too many e-mails from people who did not call the vet or waited too long, and their equine died.
+If you love your equine, call the vet as soon as possible!

 Melody Johnson, Trainer/Owner